sherryrich/core-yoga/README.md

 ## Testing

-* Rigerous testing was completed via Google Chrome Dev tools.
+* Rigorous testing was completed via Google Chrome Dev tools.
 Responsive design from a mobile first strategy.
 Most notably iPhone SE (375 x 667) and larger screen sizes.
 * I tested in various browsers, Chrome, Firefox, Safari and Edge.
-* I had tested Internet Expolorer however this is no longer supported so was omitted from further testing.
+* I had tested Internet ExpoExplorer however this is no longer supported so was omitted from further testing.
-* I confirmed tha tthe navigation in the header links to the various pages classes, contact & home all worked on each page so nagivation was seemless.
+* I confirmed that the navigation in the header links to the various pages classes, contact & home all worked on each page so navigation was seamless.
-* I confirmed the form works in every input field and required fields worked as expected and the fomr submitted sucesfully in each browser.
+* I confirmed the form works in every input field and required fields worked as expected and the form submitted successfully in each browser.

 ### Validator Testing